Dia-git/Dia-git.github.io/README.md

 ## 🎯 Professional Profile

-**Data Analyst with a Bioinformatics MSc and Biology BSc**, specialising in health and life sciences data.
+**Junior Data Analyst with a Bioinformatics MSc and Biology BSc**, specialising in health and life sciences data.

 6 years of experience as a **publishing specialist**, supporting authors and editors through the **peer-review process for open-access research** at *Frontiers in Artificial Intelligence* and *Frontiers in Big Data*.
 Worked closely with research in **Medicine and Public Health**, particularly at the intersection of **AI, Big Data, and health outcomes**.

 Combines strong **analytical training (SQL, Excel, Tableau, Python, R)** with deep **domain literacy in biology, genomics, and bioinformatics**, and proven experience communicating complex scientific information to diverse stakeholders.
-Actively transitioning into a **junior data analyst / junior bioinformatics / health data role**.

 ---